Published: June 2019 Updated: September 2023

 Although some states saw marginal success through their activism, such as a 9 percent increase in funding in Arizona or the 11.7 percent pay raise for educators in Denver, these states still rank amidst the worst in America.
 What’s even more shocking is that none of these states are close to the level of funding they would receive before the Great Recession.

-According to The Heritage Foundation, as many as 1 million children - roughly 2 percent of the k-12 population - are participating in some form of online learning.
+According to The Heritage Foundation, as many as 1 million children - roughly 2% of the K-12 population - are participating in some form of online learning.
 Today, 27 states offer statewide virtual schools that allow students to take a class online, and 24 states and the District of Columbia offer students the opportunity to attend a virtual school full-time.

-In light of the growing crisis, Proximity Learning Inc. (PLI), a k-12 online provider, educates over 50,000 students every day.
-Contrary to traditional self-paced, online programs, PLI’s services provide live teacher-led instruction delivered via web-conferencing directly into classrooms that may otherwise suffer from a number of disadvantages.
+In light of the growing crisis, Proximity Learning, a K-12 online provider, educates over 50,000 students every day.
+Contrary to asynchronous, self-paced online programs, Proximity Learning’s services provide live certified teacher-led instruction delivered via livestream directly into classrooms that may otherwise suffer from a number of disadvantages.

-PLI was specifically designed to serve the common cause of providing every student engaging and affordable educational opportunities.
+Proximity Learning was specifically designed to serve the common cause of providing every student with engaging and affordable educational opportunities.
 Now more than ever, our nation is in need of academic institutions that surpass financial barriers and accessibility, giving students an equitable means to lead productive lives.
-As the evidence points to students benefiting from these revolutionary and relatively new routines, enrollment in online programs like PLI is expected to increase over the next few years.
+As the evidence points to students benefiting from these revolutionary and relatively new routines, enrollment in online programs like Proximity Learning’s virtual school is expected to increase over the next few years.

-“As we grow, we will spread our wings and begin to offer more non-traditional subjects--perhaps Marine Biology, Geology, non-traditional languages like Arabic and Spanish for the Medical field, French for the Business field.
+“As we grow, we have spread our wings and begun to offer more non-traditional subjects--perhaps Marine Biology, Geology, world languages like Arabic, Spanish for the Medical field, and French for the Business field.
 Our reach and our offerings are limitless,” said Wedington.